wheres-my-item/wheres-my-item.github.io/index.md

 ## Goals

-To provide a site for the UH Manoa Lost & Found center to list their collection of lost items that have been turned into them, and for students to view said collection to determine if something they've lost is there, and if so, to submit a claim to get back said item.
+To provide a site for the UH Manoa Lost Item office to list their collection of lost items that have been turned into them, and for students to view said collection to determine if something they've lost is there, and if so, to submit a claim to get back said item.

 ## System